IreneZiyouLi/data-visualization/Final_project_idea.md

 - Data visualization: Tableau as the main tool
 2. For telling the story:
 - I would use shorthand as recommended and create a blog as the dominant medium for this project.
 At this point, I don't see neccesity to use other medium, but would update on this page once being identified.

+## Feedback from In-class Critique
+- Questions came up:
+i.
+What would be the state level data?
+Since focusing on the whole U.S. iS too wide, probably would be better to show the states have highest obesity rate (Top 3).
+Solution: investigate on state level obesity rate (top 5 and pennsylvania speicifically) and show as highlight on the map (data source already identified)
+- New Inspiration arose:
+i.  investigate the relationship between income group and obesity rate ---really good point from a public policy perspective. ii. investigate the calories burned by exercises/physical acitvites --- could be added to the recommendations.